benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

 CONFIG = {

-# Automatic backups with pruning.
+# Backups - Automatic backups with pruning.
 Intervals are specified in seconds.

     "Backups":